Home building dispute resolution

 If an agreement cannot be reached and the inspector is not satisfied on the ‘balance of probabilities’ that it’s the trader’s fault, a consumer can lodge an application with the NSW Civil and Administrative Tribunal to have the complaint heard and determined.

-The Home Building Act provides statutory warranties for a period of six years for structural defects and two years for non–structural defects from the date of the completion of home building work.
+The Home Building Act provides statutory warranties for a period of six years for major defects and two years for all other defects from the date of the completion of home building work.
 These periods will be extended by six months if the homeowner or subsequent purchaser becomes aware of a defect in the last six months of these time frames.
-For the Home Building Service to assist in resolving a dispute, a complaint must be lodged and dealt with by the Dispute Resolution and Inspection Branch within these periods.
+For Fair Trading to assist in resolving a dispute, a building claim must be lodged with the NCAT within these periods.

 Dispute resolution for builders and tradespeople

 Licensed builders and tradespeople in NSW can lodge a dispute with Fair Trading and access our free dispute resolution service.
 Consumers may also lodge a dispute and seek Fair Trading assistance.